cayasso/primus-rooms-adapter/README.md

 ### adapter.get(id, fn)

-Get rooms socket is subscribed to.
+Get rooms socket is subscribed to or get all rooms in the server if an id is not passed.

 ### adapter.del(id, room, fn)